ideacrew/idc-web/content/careers/_index.md

 ## Benefits

 We offer a flexible work environment, a competitive benefits package including medical, dental and vision insurance, life insurance, and 401k matching.
-The company observes nine paid holidays, provides paid time off for bereavement and jury duty, and offers a generous vacation allowance.
+The company observes ten paid holidays, provides paid time off for bereavement and jury duty, and offers a generous vacation allowance.

 Our headquarters are located in Washington, DC.
 We have an “IT casual” dress code, enjoy social events, team builders, and a commitment to helping our organization continue to evolve.